 Foot Reflexology Chart Complete Guide

-To recognize the Foot Reflexology Points, the Foot Reflexology Chart plays an important role.
+The Foot Reflexology Chart is essential in recognizing the Foot Reflexology Points.
 The following therapy is a form of acupressure developed in America.

 The chart aims to help regulate your blood circulation and the immune system in the body.

-Different reflexology types range from foot, hand, and face, to ear reflexology.
+Different reflexology types exist, from foot, hand, and face Reflexology to ear reflexology.
 The easiest one to understand is Foot Reflexology.

-All you need to do is learn the essential acupressure points you can do a self-treatment.
-Today we will discuss the primary reflexology areas on the foot, sole, outside foot, toes, and inside acupressure points to help.
+Learn the essential acupressure points, and you can self-treat.
+Today, we will discuss the primary reflexology areas on the foot, sole, outside foot, toes, and inside acupressure points to help.

-By using these pressure points by massaging or stimulation, you can help ease discomfort, associated with various pains.
+Massaging or stimulating these pressure points can help ease discomfort associated with various pains.

 Basic Foot Reflexology Chart